 - Redaction can be configured to occur daily, every 30 days, every 60 days, or every 90 days.

-- MMS enables exchange of attachments and picture messages between mobile phones over the carrier network.
+- MMS enables the exchange of attachments and picture messages between mobile phones over the carrier network.
 This capability cannot be used in conjunction with SMS for workflows requiring HIPAA compliance at this time.

 - Online Fax allows customers to send and receive faxes on their tracking numbers.
 This feature cannot be used for workflows requiring HIPAA compliance at this time.